-- Sometimes you can have a great time visiting food manufacturers in unexpected places.
+- Sometimes you can have a fun time visiting food manufacturers in unexpected places.
 I enjoyed my visit to the food and drink manufacturers, for example, in Bolivia and Peru.
 (Fruto de Leche Cheese factory/restaurant in Achacolla, Bolivia; the Matahualpa Coffee Plantation in Coroico Bolivia; and Museo de Cocoa: Chocolate Making Workshop in Cuzco, Peru).
-(Note: I could not find a website for Fruto de leche or Matahualpa Coffee Plantation).
+(Note: I could not find a website for Fruto de Leche or Matahualpa Coffee Plantation).

 - Taking multi-day, culinary tour.
-I had a great time on a week-long tour in Oaxaca, Mexico with Season of My Heart Cooking School founder, Susana Trilling.
+I had a wonderful time on a week-long tour in Oaxaca, Mexico with Season of My Heart Cooking School founder, Susana Trilling.
 She arranged for us to eat with some excellent home cooks in small villages throughout Oaxaca.
 We even ate a delicious gourmet meal in the middle of a chile de arbol field and prepared one of the best meals I have ever eaten at her school.

 - I enjoy cooking classes even though I do not cook very much.
 Many of the tours feature cooking demonstrations and market visits.
 Some (usually more expensive) are more active cooking classes.
 I find that either way cooking classes are a fun way to get up and close with the ingredients, smells, and colors of food.
-If you want to cook during the course and have a limited budget, I would suggest that you go to schools in Thailand.
-Chiang Mai has many cooking schools for around $50 for a whole day of activities.
+If you want to cook during the course and have a limited budget, I suggest that you go to schools in Thailand.
+Chiang Mai has many cooking schools for around $50 for a full day of activities.

 - Taking food tours.
 I have been on these tours in approximately twenty different cities worldwide.
 I have always found them to be a fun way to try different foods, learn about the market and food culture, and get to know my fellow travelers.
 I have taken over 12 tours just in Montreal.
 (Round Table Tours in Montreal is my favorite food tour company anywhere.
 I particularly recommend their tea and chocolate tours).

-Some of My Top Food-Related Travel Advice
+Some of My Top Food Travel Tips

-- Obsession with food can be a great way to connect with locals and other travelers.
+- Obsession with food can be a terrific way to connect with locals and other travelers.
 Some of my, and other travel experts, favorite ways to share our love of different dishes with locals include: